EzhilarasanVezhavendan/Ats-tool-check-using-python-Ats-tool-check-using-python/README.md

         mydb.close()
     except NameError:
-        pass  # mycursor or mydb may not be defined if an exception occurred before they were assigned Closing All The Opened Objects In The Finally Block
+        pass  # mycursor or mydb may not be defined if an exception occurred before they were assigned Closing All The Opened Objects In The Finally Block+

+                                 Thank you very much For Using This Ats To Filter The candidate ~~Herby EZHILARASAN VEZHAVENDAN